SMan23/Data-Sci-for-Civic-Hackers/README.md

 Disclaimer: Although my interests are in machine learning and statistics, I do not consider myself an expert in either.
 This project will be a learning experience for me as much as I hope it will be for you.

+Current Status: **WOEFULLY INCOMPLETE**
+Short-term goal: Prologue: Complete it.
-Short-term goal: Complete Simpson’s Paradox example.
+Chapter 1: Complete Simpson’s Paradox example.
+Then post prologue and Chapter 1 in IPython NbViewer.